Aduril/react-basic/README.md

 * Run `git checkout tags/lifecycle`
 * `FirstPage` was enhanced to load a string from [numbersapi.com](http://numbersapi.com/) and use it within `componentDidMount()`

+## Typestyle

+* Run `git checkout tags/typestyle`
+* First page was enhanced for several style classes, which can be toggled
+* typestyle can be used for css specific behaviors, like transitions, media queries, etc...